marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/csharp-features-java-doesnt-have.md

 Under the hood the compiler effectively splits the method at each ``await`` statement, and creates another method for the rest which acts as a continuation when the task has completed.
 There is state machine which handles the transitions between various states and surfaces exceptions.

 Java doesn't have a native ``await`` feature similar to the one in C#.
-But there are initiatives in the Java community that are working on it.
-JavaScript has had the await syntax with their ``Promise`` objects for many years.
+Though there is a ``Future`` type, analogous to a ``Task`` in .NET.

 Kotlin has coroutines, but no equivalent syntax.

+Java 21 is introducing lightweight _virtual threads_, which are threads that the JVM will create and manage - not the operating system.
+Eliminating the need for writing asynchronous code, since the JVM handles that for you.

 ### Did you know?